emacsmirror/hotdesk/README.md

 For a global view of labels, the grid editor provides a matrix allowing you to easily modify assignments:

- * `C-c C-k g` open the grid editor to manage labels globally, eg.
+ * `C-c C-d g` open the grid editor to manage labels globally, eg.

         *Buffer* ▼                       [1]project   [1]work    [1]personal
         *Buffer List: personal*